shimadasoftware/data-analysis-path/concepts.md

 4. Data design: How you organize information.

 5. Data strategy: The management of the people, processes and tools used in data analysis.

+### Analytical thinking

+Identifying and defining a problem and then solving it by using data in an organized, step-by-step manner.

+### 5 key aspects of analytical thinking

+1. Visualization: The graphical representation of information.

+2. Strategy: Strategizing helps data analysts see what they want to achieve with data and how they can achieve it.

+3. Problem-orientation: Data analysts use a problem-oriented approach to identify, describe, and solve problems.
+It's about keeping the problem in mind throughout the entire project.

+4. Correlation: A correlation is like a relationship.
+Correlation does not equal causation

+5. Big-picture and Detail-oriented thinking: Being able to see the big picture as well as the details.
+Detail-oriented thinking is figuring out all the aspects that will help you execute a plan.